RoozbehSanaei/Awesome-deep-learning-blogs/README.md

 ##  Implementations
 ### Tensorflow
-* [Mask-RCNN with Keras](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) - In this tutorial, you will discover how to develop a Mask R-CNN model for kangaroo object detection in photographs.
+* [Mask-RCNN + Keras](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) - In this tutorial, you will discover how to develop a Mask R-CNN model for kangaroo object detection in photographs.

-* [Yolov3 with Tensorflow 2](https://github.com/YunYang1994/tensorflow-yolov3) - Implementation of YOLO v3 object detector in Tensorflow 2.0.
+* [Yolov3 + Tensorflow 2](https://github.com/YunYang1994/tensorflow-yolov3) - Implementation of YOLO v3 object detector in Tensorflow 2.0.

-* [Yolov3 with Tensorflow 1](https://github.com/qqwweee/keras-yolo3) - Implementation of YOLO v3 object detector in Tensorflow 1.6.
+* [Yolov3 + Tensorflow 1](https://github.com/qqwweee/keras-yolo3) - Implementation of YOLO v3 object detector in Tensorflow 1.6.